bttnns/APIs-REST-and-NITRO-101/rest/README.md

 1. Open a new window in Google Chrome and head to [https://httpbin.org/](https://httpbin.org/)

-> Note: some images in this guide reference tools.tools.training.lab, please be sure to subsitute this URL for httpbin.org
+> Note: some images in this guide reference tools.training.lab, please be sure to subsitute this URL for httpbin.org

 2. Open the **Google Chrome Developer Tools** by clicking on the **menu at the top right** of the browser and heading to **More tools**, followed by **Developer tools.**